 - Participants must commit to attending all course meetings plus appropriate public events.

-Applicants need to provide basic information about degree progress and areas of interest, plus a short (5,000 character maximum) statement explaining why they are interested in this course and how it fits their career goals.
+Applicants need to provide basic information about degree progress and areas of interest.

 Please email Jessica Courtier if you have questions about the application process.